gonzalo-villegas-curulla/Aircraft_network_gpu/README.md

 * Accelerate code to process data, ideally, under quasi-real-time requests
 * Utilisation of sub-graphs
 * Differentiate between stationary (zero baro-rate) and transient aircrafts (i.e. landing or taking off)
+* What type of graph best represents the elements and attributes in this system?

 # Tools